 The CCG is commited to promoting equality in the local community and further afield.
-A joint Equality and Diversity Strategy is currently under development with Cannock Chase CCG and Stafford and Surrounds CCG - planned for publication in early 2017.
-View our Equality and Diversity Plan 2012-15.
-You can also view our Equality and Diversity Annual Reports for 2013-14, 2014-15, 2015-16 and 2016-17.
+A joint pdf Equality and Diversity Strategy (701 KB) 2017 - 2020 has been developed with Cannock Chase CCG and Stafford and Surrounds CCG.
+The strategy outlines the new equality objectives for the CCG.
+You can also view the pdf action plan which details how the strategy will be delivered.
+(120 KB)

 Equality Delivery System (EDS) public grading

 The Equality Delivery System (EDS) is about treating all patients, carers and staff fairly.
 It is about making sure everyone has a say in how healthcare services involve and listen to all local people.
 Along with Cannock Chase CCG and Stafford and Surrounds CCG, we held public and staff events in January and March 2016.
-Easy Read report of the EDS public grading event.
+You can read the full pdf EDS 2 report here (482 KB) or read the Easy Read report of the EDS public grading event.